illamparuthi/harvard_GPU/README.md

 Each cycle of the trace shows:

 ```
-Cycle 12  WARP:0  PC:5  INSTR: MUL R4, R2, R3
+Cycle 8   WARP:0  PC:2  INSTR: ADD R2, R0, R1
-  Lane 0: R2=0x00000003  R3=0x00000007  →  R4=0x00000015
+  Lane  0: R0=0x00000003  R1=0x00000007  →  R2=0x0000000A
-  Lane 1: R2=0x00000005  R3=0x00000002  →  R4=0x0000000A
+  Lane  1: R0=0x00000005  R1=0x00000002  →  R2=0x00000007
-  Lane 2: R2=0x00000001  R3=0x00000009  →  R4=0x00000009
+  Lane  2: R0=0x00000001  R1=0x00000009  →  R2=0x0000000A
-  Lane 3: R2=0x00000008  R3=0x00000004  →  R4=0x00000020
+  Lane  3: R0=0x00000008  R1=0x00000004  →  R2=0x0000000C
+  ...
+  Lane 15: R0=0x00000006  R1=0x00000003  →  R2=0x00000009
 ```

 ---

 ## Design Decisions

+### Single compute core with 16 internal lanes, not 16 separate cores

+The 16-way parallelism lives inside `compute_core` as a `generate` loop over 16 `regfile` instances and 16 ALU lanes in the `simd_wrapper`.
+A single instruction decoder, single FSM, and single scoreboard serve all 16 lanes.
+This is faithful to how a real GPU SM (Streaming Multiprocessor) works: one instruction stream, many data lanes.

 ### Why no cache?

-The SCL 180nm DPRAM macro used for global memory guarantees a **1-cycle synchronous read latency.** Adding a cache would introduce timing variability, tag-matching logic, eviction policy complexity, and coherence concerns — none of which aid understanding at this stage.
+The SCL 180nm DPRAM macro guarantees a **1-cycle synchronous read latency.** Adding a cache would introduce timing variability, tag-matching logic, eviction policy complexity, and coherence concerns — none of which aid understanding at this stage.
 Removing it keeps the memory subsystem fully deterministic and the critical path predictable.

+### Why sequential LOAD/STORE over 16 cycles?

+The shared SRAM Port B is 32-bit wide — there is only one physical memory port.
+Servicing all 16 lanes in a single cycle would require a 512-bit-wide memory bus.
+Instead, `lane_ctr` sequences 16 consecutive single-word accesses.
+Future work could explore a banked memory scheme to reduce this to fewer cycles.

+### Why 4 warps?

+The `pc[0:3]` array and 2-bit `warp_id` allow 4 independent instruction streams to interleave.
+This directly hides the 16-cycle LOAD/STORE latency: while one warp sequences a memory operation, the other 3 warps can each execute an ADD in the intervening cycles.
+Scaling to 8 warps would require a 3-bit `warp_id` and a wider scoreboard.

+### Why round-robin warp scheduling?

+Round-robin is the simplest correct scheduler and easy to reason about.
+Each instruction (including a 16-cycle LOAD) advances `warp_id` exactly once at completion, so all warps make progress at the same rate assuming balanced kernels.
+A priority scheduler or occupancy-aware scheduler is a straightforward next step.

+### Why an 8-bit byte-multiplexed host interface?

+Minimizing pad count is critical at SCL 180nm.
+A 32-bit parallel host bus would consume 32 input pads for data alone.
+The byte-mux scheme needs only 8 data pads at the cost of 4 write cycles per word — acceptable for the one-time program/data load before kernel launch.

 ### Why 32-bit instructions?

-A 32-bit instruction word provides enough opcode space for the full ALU set, a 16-bit immediate field, and 4-bit source/destination register selectors — without encoding tricks.
-The 10-bit address bus (1024 words of program memory) also maps cleanly to a 32-bit instruction layout.
+A 32-bit instruction word provides enough opcode space (8-bit opcode field) for the full ALU set, a 10-bit address field for full SRAM coverage, and 4-bit source/destination register selectors — without encoding tricks.

-### Why 4 cores / 128-bit datapath?

-4 lanes gives a meaningful demonstration of SIMD data-level parallelism — enough to run real vector kernels — while keeping the register-file, pack/unpack, and writeback logic simple enough to read in a single sitting.
-Scaling to 8 or 16 lanes is a straightforward extension.

-### Why dual-port SRAM?

-Separating instruction fetch (Port A) from data load/store (Port B) eliminates structural hazards entirely.
-No arbitration is needed between the program counter logic and the data memory controller — they never contend for the same port.

 ---

 ## Next Steps

+- [ ] Add MUL and DIV to the ALU (extend `opcode` to support 5 additional operations)
-- [ ] Add branch divergence tracking (per-lane NZP + predication mask)
+- [ ] Implement per-lane NZP flags and predication mask for branch divergence
-- [ ] Implement a multi-warp scheduler (round-robin across warps while one warp is in LDR stall)
+- [ ] Build a multi-bank memory system to reduce LOAD/STORE from 16 cycles to fewer
-- [ ] Write a simple assembler in Python that targets this ISA
+- [ ] Write a Python assembler targeting this ISA
+- [ ] Extend warp count from 4 to 8 (3-bit `warp_id`, wider scoreboard)
-- [ ] Add memory coalescing for sequential SIMD store patterns
+- [ ] Add VCD waveform dump support for GTKWave visualization
-- [ ] Explore Tiny Tapeout integration for physical fabrication at SCL 180nm
 - [ ] Add a matrix multiply kernel as a 2D warp grid proof-of-concept
-- [ ] Generate waveform dumps (VCD) for GTKWave visualization
+- [ ] Explore a second compute core to demonstrate multi-core scaling

 ---